 - The dealer hits on 16, busts, and all your hands win.

 Where your initial bet was for $20, you end up raking in $300.
-This example was purposely done without using aces to illustrate that it ultimately does not matter if you are splitting aces, because split aces do not payout 2:3 like a natural blackjack does.
+This example was purposely done without using aces to illustrate that it ultimately does not matter if you are splitting aces because split aces do not payout 2:3 as a natural blackjack does.
 So even if we had split aces here, the payout would still be the same.
 In addition, since it’s already been stated that aces can only receive one more card after they are split, aces are in not going to give you the maximum amount of winnings possible in this scenario.

 “But Atlantic City does it Differently.”

 Interestingly, Atlantic City does not allow a split after the initial split, but it does allow a double down.
-This stands in direct opposition to Las Vegas, where as discussed the rules state that you can split again after the initial split.
+This stands in direct opposition to Las Vegas, whereas discussed the rules state that you can split again after the initial split.

 If you would like some more information on splitting in blackjack, check out our complete blackjack guide to splitting.
-It has everything you ned to know, and even some fun extras tutorials to really drive the point home.
+It has everything you need to know, and even some fun extras tutorials to really drive the point home.